stellar-deprecated/docs/guides/concepts/list-of-operations.md

 ## Manage Data
 [JavaScript](http://stellar.github.io/js-stellar-sdk/Operation.html#.manageData) | [Java](http://stellar.github.io/java-stellar-sdk/org/stellar/sdk/ManageDataOperation.Builder.html) | [Go](https://godoc.org/github.com/stellar/go/txnbuild#ManageData)

-Allows you to set,modify or delete a Data Entry (name/value pair) that is attached to a particular account.
-An account can have an arbitrary amount of DataEntries attached to it.
-Each DataEntry increases the minimum balance needed to be held by the account.
+Sets, modifies, or deletes a Data Entry (name/value pair) that is attached to a particular account.

+An account can have an arbitrary amount of data entries attached to it.
+Each data entry increases the minimum balance (via the base reserve) needed to be held by the account.

-DataEntries can be used for application specific things.
-They are not used by the core Stellar protocol.
+Data entries can be used for storing application specific data on the Stellar Network.
+They are not used by the core Stellar Protocol.

 Threshold: Medium